menandmice/micetro_docs/guides/user-manual/webapp_sso.rst

 .. meta::
-   :description: How to configure the single sign-on in the Men&Mice Web Application
+   :description: How to configure the single sign-on in the Micetro by Men&Mice Web Application
-   :keywords: Single sign-on, configure, Micetro
+   :keywords: Active directory

 .. _webapp-sso: